lmeniconi/DeadDance-Back/README.md

 ### Docs

-[Docs](http://localhost:8080/api/documentation) will be on localhost:8080/api/documentation (Work in progress)
+[Docs](http://localhost:8080/api/documentation) will be on localhost:8080/api/documentation

 ## License